cscart/docs/developer_guide/api/entities/languages.rst

   .. warning::

-      Don’t use the ``lang_code`` of one of the languages that comes with CS-Cart/Multi-Vendor, or that language will disappear from the list until you delete the language you created.
+      Don’t use the ``lang_code`` of any of the languages that come with CS-Cart/Multi-Vendor, or that language will disappear from the list until you delete the language you created.

 * **name***—the name of the language.